>> Earth Science for Kids

 The moon itself doesn't emit any light like the sun.
 What we see when we see the moon is sunlight reflected off the moon.

 The phase of the moon is how much of the moon appears to us on Earth to be lit up by the sun.
 Half of the moon is always lit up by the sun, except during an eclipse, but we only see a portion that's lit up.
 This is the phase of the moon.

-Around once per month, every 29.53 days to be exact, the moon orbits around the Earth.
+Around once per month, every 29.53 days to be exact, the phases of the moon make a complete cycle.
 As the moon circles the Earth, we can only see a portion of the lit up side.
 When we can see 100% of the lit up side, this is a full moon.
 When we can't see any of the lit up side, this is called a dark moon or new moon.